 This pizza with mozzarella and gyro meat comes together quickly!

 Because I’ve gotten it from a restaurant, the gyro meat is already cooked, which allows this gyro pizza to come together blazingly fast.

-Then, the crust is topped with prepared hummus, the gyro meat, fresh mozzarella and sliced red onion, and returned to the oven until the cheese gets nice and melty.
+Then, the crust is topped with prepared hummus, the gyro meat, fresh mozzarella (also used on my crab rangoon pizza) and sliced red onion, and returned to the oven until the cheese gets nice and melty.

 Once the pizza comes out of the oven, it’s topped with tomatoes, cucumber and feta cheese.
 Slice, grab your tzatziki sauce (more on that later) and serve!